With UK interest rates close to zero, who benefits from low-interest rates?

 This shows that after the dramatic cut in interest rates of 2008/09, bank lending fell.
 Although it was cheap, firms found access to credit limited.
 A further interest rate cut in 2016, could hit bank lending again, just as it starts to recover.

-People who cannot buy a house because they are too expensive, will not benefit from the low interest rates.
-Instead they may argue that ultra low interest rates are artificially inflating the housing market – leading to more profit for buy to let investors, but rising rent costs.
+People who cannot buy a house because they are too expensive, will not benefit from the low-interest rates.
+Instead, they may argue that ultra-low interest rates are artificially inflating the housing market – leading to more profit for buy to let investors, but rising rent costs.
+The reasons is that in a period of ultra-low interest rates, investors look for better rates of return than normal investments so look to the real estate market.

 There are many factors pushing up house prices apart from low interest rates, but it shows not everyone benefits from low interest rates.